QubesOS/qubes-doc/configuration/postfix.md

 your.other@mail.com         [smtp.mail.com]:smtp
 ~~~

 `/usr/local/etc/postfix/saslpass`.
-Here you put passwords to abovementioned servers.
+Here you put passwords to above mentioned servers.
 It depends on provider if you need to put whole email as username or just the part before `@`.

 ~~~
 [mail.example.com]:submission     your.mail:y0urP4ssw0rd